dnsimple/dnsimple-developer/content/v1/planned-changes.markdown

 ---
 title: Planned Changes
-excerpt: Welcome to DNSimple.
-This page explains our planned changes to the API.
-Hosted DNS has never been this easy.
+excerpt: This page documents the planned changes to the DNSimple API v1.
 ---

 # Planned Changes